 If you’ll be canoeing, kayaking, paddle boarding, or boating with your dog, you’ll want to get him a dog life jacket for health and safety.
 There are a few things to look out for when picking the best dog life jacket, including the size and fit, practicality, and whether it suits your pooch’s swimming style.

-Our Top Pick: Hurtta Life Savior Jacket
+Top Pick: Hurtta Life Savior Jacket

-Hiking Boots for Dogs
+Dog Hiking Boots

-Hiking boots can protect your dog’s paws from unexpected injuries, extreme temperatures, and any unnatural substances like chemicals, pesticides, or debris that might have been left over by other humans.
+Hiking boots can protect your dog's paws from unexpected injuries, extreme temperatures, and any unnatural substances like chemicals, pesticides, or debris that might have been left over by other humans.
+Protect your dog's feet with the best dog booties.

 Our Top Pick: Ruffwear Grip Trex